More cheese, please! Exporters toast China's taste for pizza and cakes

 "Just as Fonterra and other supplies from Oceania and Europe are seeing, we see China as a growing opportunity," Alan Levitt, the council's vice president of communications, said by email.

-Denmark-based co-operative Arla Foods [ARLAF.UL], Europe's biggest mozzarella producer, said it expected its branded business to double in China this year.
+Denmark-based co-operative Arla Foods, Europe's biggest mozzarella producer, said it expected its branded business to double in China this year.

 "We continue to see that Chinese consumers use and eat cheese more and more," said Asia chief Jesper Colding.